 - The higher sum assured means lower servicing cost per unit sum assured which ultimately translates to higher profits or returns per unit of premium paid for the company.

-Rebate for periodicity of premiums
+Rebate for the periodicity of premiums

-- Depending on your cash flow, you can choose to pay the premium monthly, quarterly, half yearly or annually.
+- Depending on your cash flow, you can choose to pay the premium monthly, quarterly, half-yearly, or annually.

-- The funds remain with the company for longer period of time if the premium is paid at one go for the whole year compare to the monthly payment.
+- The funds remain with the company for a longer period of time if the premium is paid at one go for the whole year compare to the monthly payment.

 - Therefore, premium at one go, insurance company can earn higher returns.